H. Charles McBarron Jr.: Biography

-While known for his military illustrations, throughout his career he also created illustrations for fashion, advertising and mail order catalogues.
-McBarron produced such popular-culture icons as Captain Midnight, the Jolly Green Giant and Buster Brown.
+While known for his military illustrations, McBarron also created illustrations for fashion, advertising and mail order catalogues.
+He produced such popular-culture icons as Captain Midnight, the Jolly Green Giant and Buster Brown.
 He portrayed himself as a subject within his works, and can be found in virtually all his military depictions.
 Where's Waldo? illustrator Martin Handford, in a Time Magazine article, cited McBarron as his primary influence.

 Marriage and family

-McBarron married Mary Cecilia Pugh.
-Together they had a son and a daughter.
+McBarron married Mary Cecilia Pugh with whom he had a son and a daughter.

-After his death, McBarron was interred next to his wife at Calvary Cemetery, Evanston, Illinois.
+After his death, McBarron was interred next to his wife at Calvary Cemetery in Evanston, Illinois.

 Professional work

 Among H. Charles McBarron's noted series of artworks on American Military subjects are: